Stories worth remembering

 ...for the people who need them most

-Modern television moves fast.
-Quick cuts, loud music, complex plots.
-For older people — especially those who find it overwhelming or who live with memory loss — it can be isolating rather than comforting.
+Modern entertainment moves fast.
+Quick cuts, loud music, complex plots, and even reaching it, navigating apps and menus, can be a barrier in itself.
+For older people, especially those living with memory loss, it can feel more isolating than comforting.

 There is a gap.
 Not enough stories are being made for the people who need them most.
 Not enough stories told slowly enough to follow, familiar enough to spark a memory, simple enough to share.

-I had an idea for a charity to meet that need.
-Gentle, character-driven stories set in times people actually remember — designed for care homes, day centres, hospitals and schools.
-Stories that bring comfort, memory and connection.
+Inspired by the warmth of Mrs Dale's Diary and the quiet intimacy of Alan Bennett's Talking Heads, I had an idea for a charity to meet that need.
+Gentle, character-driven stories set in times people actually remember, designed for care homes, day centres, hospitals and schools.
+Stories to listen to, to read, and to perform, bringing comfort, memory and connection.

-To prove the idea could work, I built a proof of concept.
+To prove the idea could work, I built a proof of concept, the first of several ideas in mind.
 A fictional village called Hartley Green.
 A cast of characters.
 52 weeks of stories mapped out.
-And two pilot episodes, recorded and ready to hear.
+Two pilot episodes recorded, with a growing number written and ready for recording.

-Two pilot episodes from Round Our Way — the first series, set in 1958.
+The first episodes from Round Our Way, the first series, set in 1958.

 The New Telephone